SSL Security

 POODLE Attack – Flaw in SSLv3

 In October 2014, Google’s security team uncovered the POODLE attack (Padding Oracle On Downgraded Legacy Encryption) and released a paper called “POODLE bites.”
-They revealed a flaw in SSLv3, allowing an attacker to decrypt HTTP cookies and hijack your browser session.
-Essentially, another man-in-the-middle attack.
+They revealed a flaw in SSLv3 that allowed an attacker to decrypt HTTP cookies and hijack your browser session—essentially another man-in-the-middle attack.

 SSL Decryption Attack